jordon31/OnlySnap/Change Version.md

 # Change Log

-## 0.3
+## Version 0.4

 ### Added

-+ 1 Added function to skip files that contain "@" tags
-+ 2 Added advanced search feature
++ Added a feature to automatically creation of the 'TaggedPosts' folder based on years and weeks.

 ### Improved

+* Improved overall performance and stability.
+* Enhanced user interface.
+* Removed the 'C' button only when scraping all subs.. for individual users it remains.
+* Other improvements.

+### Fixed

+* Fixed bugs and errors.

+## Version 0.3

+### Added

++ Added a function to skip files that contain "@" tags.
++ Added advanced search feature.

+### Improved

-!
-1 Improved loading bar
+* Improved loading bar.
-!
-2 Fixed file count when continuing downloads
+* Fixed file count when continuing downloads.
-!
-3 Other..
+* Other improvements.

 When you continue a download, the message "DOWNLOADED " + str(new_files) + " NEW FILES" is not reset.

 ### Fixed

-!
-4 Other..
+* Other fixes.

-## 0.2
+## Version 0.2

 ### Added

-+ 1 Improved folder organization
++ Improved folder organization.
-+ 2 Added folders:
++ Added folders:
     - Today
     - Yesterday
     - Last Week

-## 0.1
+## Version 0.1

 ### Update

-+ 1 Added a start menu
++ Added a start menu.
-+ 2 Added more Emoij to delete + \n in .json file (More Clean)
++ Added more Emoij to delete + \n in .json file (More Clean).
-+ 3 Added title to console
++ Added title to console.

 ### Fixed

-!
-1 Fixed a folder problem that caused folders to be created even if the content was not on the OF profile !
-2 Other..
+* Fixed a folder problem that caused folders to be created even if the content was not on the OF profile.
+* Other fixes.